 - 4.2.1.
 Allegation(s) that a student has engaged in an act of discrimination or sexual harassment will be referred to UNM's Office of Equal Opportunity (OEO) for investigation pursuant to OEO's Discrimination Claims Procedure.
-If it accepts the matter for investigation, OEO will issue a Final Letter of Determination at the conclusion of that investigation finding either No Probable Cause or Probable Cause that the accused student has committed an act in violation of UNM's prohibitions against discrimination or sexual harassment as defined herein.
+If it accepts the matter for investigation, OEO will issue a Final Letter of Determination at the conclusion of that investigation finding either that there was no Policy Violation or there was a Policy Violation found that the accused student has committed an act in violation of UNM's prohibitions against discrimination or sexual harassment as defined herein.
 The accused student and complainant have the right to appeal OEO's Final Letter of Determination as provided for in OEO's Discrimination Claims Procedure, which describes the sole method of appealing a determination made by OEO. - 4.2.2.
-If OEO finds No Probable Cause that a student committed an act, in violation of UNM's prohibition against discrimination or sexual harassment, OEO will refer the matter to the Dean of Students Office for review to determine whether charges under any other provisions of the UNM Student Code of Conduct or UNM policy are warranted or other action should be taken. - 4.2.3.
-If Probable Cause is found that a student committed an act of discrimination or sexual harassment in violation of UNM policy, OEO will refer the matter to the Dean of Students Office to determine the sanction to be imposed.
+If OEO finds No Policy Violation, OEO will refer the matter to the Dean of Students Office for review to determine whether charges under any other provisions of the UNM Student Code of Conduct or UNM policy are warranted or other action should be taken. - 4.2.3.
+If Policy Violation is found to have occurred that a student committed an act of discrimination or sexual harassment in violation of UNM policy, OEO will refer the matter to the Dean of Students Office to determine the sanction to be imposed.
 Sanctions should be designed to eliminate the misconduct, prevent its recurrence, and remedy its effects, while supporting UNM's educational mission and obligations under UNM policy and state and federal law, including but not limited to Title IX of the Education Amendments of 1972, the Civil Rights Act of 1964, and the New Mexico Human rights Act.
-Ordinarily the Student Conduct Officer will set up an administrative hearing in accordance with section 5.2.2.4. herein, to allow the accused student to present evidence to the Student Conduct Officer for consideration and suggest witnesses that the Student Conduct Officer may consider interviewing before a decision is rendered.
-If the student fails to attend the meeting, the Student Conduct Officer may decide the charges based upon the information available.
-The Student Conduct Officer may contact other individuals who have knowledge about the incident giving rise to the charges.
-Within three weeks of the completion of all witness interviews, the Student Conduct Officer will send the student charged a letter which indicates any disciplinary sanction imposed.